-Third year: Second thesis report written; enrollment in exercises and seminars; submission, review and defense of a doctoral thesis; Doctoral Degree in years.
+Third year: Second thesis report written; enrollment in exercises and seminars; submission, review and defense of a doctoral thesis; Doctoral Degree in Global Environmental Studies awarded to student.

+The standard time taken to complete the program is three years.
 However, exceptional students may be able to complete the degree in less time.